streeter/django-ticketing/README.md

 pip install django-ticketing
 ```

-or install with pip the git address:
+or install it with pip using the git address:

 ```
 pip install git+git@github.com:streeter/django-ticketing.git
 ```

-You're choice.
-Then add `ticketing` to your `INSTALLED_APPS`.
+Then add `ticketing` to your `INSTALLED\_APPS`.

 ## Usage

 To use this, you can either use the model interface, or just the shortcut
 function defined in `ticketing.models`.
-That usage looks like the following:
+That usage looks like this:

 ```python
 # Import the function